Berkeley-CS61B/website-sp24/projects/proj0/index.md

 Once you've pushed your code to GitHub (i.e. ran `git push`), then you may go to Gradescope, find the `proj0` assignment, and submit the code there.
 Keep in mind that the version of code that Gradescope uses is the most recent commit you've pushed, so if you do not run `git push` before you submit on Gradescope, old code will be tested instead of the most recent code you have on your computer.

-For this project we will be limiting the number of times you can submit your code.
+For this project we will be limiting the number of times you can submit your code to the autograder.
 You will get 4 submission "tokens" that each regenerate after 24 hours.

+There are no hidden tests.
+The score you see on Gradescope is your score for this project.